 Pharmacy is located at the back of the reception area.
 Our nurse team are available to dispense medicines prescribed by our veterinary surgeons, or any dressing materials and wormers you may need to purchase.
 If there is nobody at the window, please ring the bell and someone will be with you shortly.
 Please note:

-• The general policy of this practice is to re-assess an animal requiring repeat prescriptions every 6 months, but his may vary with individual circumstances.
-The standard charge for a re-examination is available on request.
+The general policy of this practice is to re-assess an animal requiring repeat prescriptions every 6 months, but his may vary with individual circumstances.
+The standard charge for a re-examination is £39.48 including VAT.

 The surgery unit contains two state-of-the-art theatres, one dedicated to orthopaedic surgery and the other used for soft tissue surgery.
 They are located in a closed suite with filtered, conditioned air delivered under positive pressure.
 There are four padded anaesthetic induction and recovery stalls, one of which includes a specialised assisted recovery system for high risk orthopaedic patients.
 The induction stalls lead to an intervening prep area where horses are prepared for surgery, before being taken into theatre.